UWBAIL/software_guidelines/README.md

 1. Only **lab-managed** branches are allowed to produce results for formal reports (including group meeting reports).

 1. Only **lab-managed *master* branch** software are allowed to produce the results for publications.

+## 4. Software management on lab computers

+1. Each OCT system has a designated system manager, System managers should have read/write access to lab-managed repositories.

+1. To access lab-managed software, system manager should use github desktop and log-on with their github account.

+1. It is system manager's responsibility to clone lab-managed repositories to OCT system computer, and add them to matlab/labview search paths.

+1. Irrelavent softwares and un-managed developing branches are not allowed on lab computers.

+## 5. Revisions of the guidelines

+This guideline is open for discussion.
+Everyone in the group has the freedom to suggest changes to this guideline, subject to approval by lab director.